idleberg/atom-wordpress-salts/README.md

 ## Usage

 Run the *WordPress Salts: Insert* from the [command palette](http://flight-manual.atom.io/getting-started/sections/atom-basics/#_command_palette) to insert salts at the current cursor position.
-The output format is determined by the scope of the document.
+The output format is determined by the scope of the active document.

 ## License